AleOnori98/MicroGridsPy_Doc/docs/source/building.rst

 ===========
 The terminology defined here is used throughout the documentation and the model code and configuration files:

-* Periods: units of time for which the model performs calculations, defining the temporal resolution of the model.
-For example, if 'Periods' is set to
-  8760, which corresponds to the number of hours in a year, implies that the model calculates energy generation, consumption, and other factors on an hourly basis.
+* **Periods**: *units of time* for which the model performs calculations, defining the **temporal resolution** of the model.
+For example, if 'Periods' is set to 8760, which corresponds to the number of hours in a year, implies that the model calculates energy generation, consumption, and other factors on an hourly basis.
 Having a high temporal resolution (many periods) allows for a more detailed and accurate simulation of the mini-grid's performance, which is critical for designing an efficient and reliable system.
 However, more periods also mean more data to process and potentially longer computation times, so there's a trade-off between model detail and computational efficiency.

 As more generally in constrained optimisation, the following terms are also used: